MichaelRea-NZ/Fridge-Door-Temperature-Monitor-Arduino-Project/README.md

 # FridgeTemperatureMonitor
 An Arduino device to record the temperatures when a refrigerator door is opened and closed.
-As well  the amount of time the door is open.
+As well  the length of time the door is open.